eppl-erau-db/go2_rl_ws/README.md

 **Symptom:** Robot doesn't reach expected standing height

 **Solution:** Use `lowstate_monitor.py` to measure actual positions and update `constants.hpp`:
-1. Manually position robot to desired stand height
+1. Sportmode state can be used to stand and lay down to get values
 2. Run lowstate_monitor and record values
-3. Update `StandPos` in `constants.hpp`
+3. Update `StandPos` or `SitPos` in `constants.hpp`
 4. Rebuild with `colcon build --packages-select rl_deploy`

 ---